EricssonResearch/calvin-base/calvin/examples/rcswitch/readme.md

 ## Running

-Start a Calvin runtime on the Raspberry Pi and deploy `rcswitch.calvin` with one of the commands below:
+Start a Calvin runtime on the Raspberry Pi and deploy `rcswitch.calvin` with the follwing command from within the directory the `calvin.conf` file is placed:

+    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost --keep-alive rcswitch.calvin

 - When the script is up and running, use the pushbutton to control the remote power socket.
 The devices must be paired the first time the script is run, this is done